 The painter caught my eye, standing on the grass outside the old town hall.
 Straw hat and smock, pallette and easil — a plein air artist made of straw.
-On the easil, splashes of bright color announced that the Richmond-West Stockbridge Artists Guild has an exhibit running this weekend and next (Aug.
-24 to 27 and Aug.
-31 to Sept.
-3) in the 1854 Town Hall.
+On the easil, splashes of bright color announced that the Richmond-West Stockbridge Artists Guild has an exhibit running (August and September 2017) in the 1854 Town Hall.

 I walked in the open door and discovered Margie Skaggs preparing for the opening, and she good-naturedly gave me a tour of the room and told me the history of her own stoneware pottery: delicate bowls finished with a Chinese celadon glaze the color of pale jade that goes back a thousand years or more; a thrown jug with curved sides shaped into flat planes and tinted with a Japanese Shiro glaze; wood-fired vessels.

 Nearby, Joy Cameron’s soap-stone sculpture suggests two figures leaning together.
 She has named it Paolo and Francesca for the lovers in Dante’s Inferno who fell into each other’s arms over a book.

 The show ranges over water colors, oils, drawings and photography, abstracts and landscapes and portraits, wood ducks on a melting pond, a heron in the tall grass.